-CAML reports financial results in US dollars but most costs are denominated in Kazakhstan tenge or British pounds, so is exposed to variations in the exchange rates between those currencies.
+CAML reports financial results in US dollars but most costs are denominated in Kazakhstan Tenge or British Pounds, so is exposed to variations in the exchange rates between those currencies.

-In 2014, the tenge devalued by 17% and then in August 2015 the government moved to a free floating exchange rate against the US dollar, causing the currency to depreciate (by as much as 55%).
+In 2014, the Tenge devalued by 17% and then in August 2015 the government moved to a free floating exchange rate against the US dollar and as a result the currency depreciated by as much as 55%.